AdamKyle/flare/resources/info/tips/section-1.md

 ## Tips for new players

+> ## ATTN!
+>
+> Before we begin, let me make one thing very clear in case it wasn't made clear:
+>
+> *Ahem!*
+>
+> **You cannot buy any item, gold, anything - nothing.
+Nadda! in this game.
+If you want something, be it top end gear,
+> a quest item, 2 trillion gold (max gold a character can hold) or even maxed out Faction points and shiny green items ....
+> YOU MUST PLAY AND EARN IT!
+There are no shortcuts in Tlessa!**
+>
+> *And there never will be!*

 I could list out things you should focus on, things you should and should not do.
 That's fun and all, but instead let me walk you through the couple of hours of the game for you.
 I'll provide screenshots so you can follow along.